swcarpentry/git-novice/01-backup.md

 no changes added to commit (use "git add" and/or "git commit -a")
 ```

-The key phrase is in the last line:
+The last line is the key phrase:
 "no changes added to commit".
 We have changed this file,
 but we haven't committed to making those changes yet.